 Highlights include their hits "Viva Tirado," El Chicano's version of Van

-on the link above
+the play button on the link below

 to hear the show, which was originally broadcast in March

 of 2006.
 (64 minutes 6 seconds)

 El Chicano Recordings Featured

 Sabor a Mi 3.
 Don't Put Me Down If I'm Brown 4.

 Brown Eyed Girl 5.
 Tell Her She's Lovely 6.

 Enchanted Forest 7.
 Gringo En Mexico 8.
 El

 Love the One You're With